-(1) Each employee covered by this agreement shall receive the sums shown here, as a uniform and shoe allowance which shall be used for the care, maintenance, purchase, replacement, and/or cleaning of the firefighter's uniforms, and items of personal property and clothing damaged during recalls.
-Included in these payment is \$150 that is attributable in part to duties known as First Responder.
+(1) Each employee covered by this Agreement shall receive the sums shown here, as a uniform and shoe allowance, which shall be used for the care, maintenance, purchase, replacement, and/or cleaning of the firefighter's uniforms, and items of personal property and clothing damaged during recalls.
 Fire Prevention Bureau personnel will receive the officers rate for their uniform and equipment maintenance allowance.

-Effective date Firefighters Officers 1/1/2013 \$1,950 \$1,975
+Effective Date Firefighters Officers 1/1/2021 \$1,950 \$1,975

 - (2) The clothing allowance shall be paid by separate check in June.
-In the event the employee leaves the employ of the City prior to December, the maintenance allowance shall be pro-rated to the month of retirement. - (3) All items of uniform apparel purchased shall conform in all respects with city specifications.

-- a) The uniform shall be determined by the city. - b) The city shall have the right to conduct reasonable inspections of the condition and quality of uniforms and to determine which items may not be worn on duty due to their condition or quality. - c) The cost of any changes in the type and style of uniform required by the city, will be paid for by the city. - d) The clothing allowance provided by this article shall be deemed to fulfill the requirement that the city provide each firefighter with code-compliant station gear.
+In the event the employee leaves the employ of the City prior to December, the maintenance allowance shall be pro-rated to the month of retirement. - (3) All items of uniform apparel purchased shall conform in all respects with city specifications. - (4) The uniform shall be determined by the city. - (5) The city shall have the right to conduct reasonable inspections of the condition and quality of uniforms and to determine which items may not be worn on duty due to their condition or quality. - (6) The cost of any changes in the type and style of uniform required by the city, will be paid for by the city. - (7) The clothing allowance provided by this article shall be deemed to fulfill the requirement that the city provide each firefighter with code-compliant station gear.
 If this interpretation is found invalid by a court or other body of competent jurisdiction, the amount of clothing allowance shall be subject to renegotiation.

-Section 4: Newly Hired Firefighters
+Section 3: Newly Hired Firefighters